 - Minimum acceptable credit criteria are applied in order to generate a list of highly creditworthy counterparties.
 This also enables diversification and thus avoidance of concentration risk.
 The key ratings used to monitor counterparties are the short term and long-term ratings. - 2.
 Other information: ratings will not be the sole determinant of the quality of an institution; it is important to continually assess and monitor the financial sector on both a micro and macro basis and in relation to the economic and political environments in which institutions operate.
 The assessment will also take account of information that reflects the opinion of the markets.
 To achieve this consideration the Council will engage with its advisors to maintain a monitor on market pricing such as "credit default swaps" and overlay that information on top of the credit ratings. - 3.
-Other information sources used will include the financial press, share price and other such information pertaining to the financial sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties.
+Other information sources used will include the financial press, share price and other such information pertaining to the financial sector in order to establish the most robust scrutiny process on the suitability of potential investment counterparties. - 4.
+This Council has defined the list of types of investment instruments that the treasury management team are authorised to use.

-- 4. This Council has defined the list of types of investment instruments that the treasury management team are authorised to use. - Specified investments are those with a high level of credit quality and subject to a maturity limit of one year or have less than a year left to run to maturity if originally they were classified as being non-specified investments solely due to the maturity period exceeding one year. - Non-specified investments are those with less high credit quality, may be for periods in excess of one year, and/or are more complex instruments which require greater consideration by members and officers before being authorised for use. - Non-specified and loan investment limits.
+- Specified investments are those with a high level of credit quality and subject to a maturity limit of one year or have less than a year left to run to maturity if originally they were classified as being non-specified investments solely due to the maturity period exceeding one year. - Non-specified investments are those with less high credit quality, may be for periods more than one year, and/or are more complex instruments which require greater consideration by members and officers before being authorised for use. - 5.
+Non-specified and loan investment limits.
 The maximum exposure of the total treasury management investment portfolio to non-specified treasury management investments of £100m. - 6.
 Lending limits, (amounts and maturity), for each counterparty will be set through applying the matrix table in paragraph 4.2. - 7.
 Transaction limits are set for each type of investment in 4.2. - 8.
 This Council will set a limit for its investments which are invested for longer than 365 days, (see paragraph 4.4). - 9.
 Investments will only be placed with counterparties from countries with a specified minimum sovereign rating, (see paragraph 4.3). - 10.
 This Council has engaged external consultants, (see paragraph 1.5), to provide expert advice on how to optimise an appropriate balance of security, liquidity and yield, given the risk appetite of this Council in the context of the expected level of cash balances and need for liquidity throughout the year. - 11.
-All investments will be denominated in sterling. - 12.
-As a result of the change in accounting standards for 2022/23 under IFRS 9, this Council will consider the implications of investment instruments which could result in an adverse movement in the value of the amount invested and resultant charges at the end of the year to the General Fund.
-(In November 2018, the MHCLG, concluded a consultation for a temporary override to allow English local authorities time to adjust their portfolio of all pooled investments by announcing a statutory override to delay implementation of IFRS 9 for five years ending 31st March 2023.
+All investments will be denominated in sterling.